 AD: That’s amazing, and let me ask you, Robert Joe, did you find a lot of resistance because of misconceptions to what an interpreter is versus being bilingual.
 What do you think was your biggest challenge to sell this idea?

 RJL: (Laughs) Where do I start?
 Well, there’s several different pieces of resistance, one of them is from the courts themselves.
 Any big bureaucracy is hard to change.
 People who are in a bureaucracy for a long time develop habits.
 Things become easier because doing they’re things a habitual way.
 When you introduce something new, regardless of whether it’s the courts or some other entity.
 There’s always resistance to change per say.
 So that’s just a general comment.
 The second one is that there was even resistance from groups that you would think to be your ally.
 I’ll never forget testifying before the state legislature on behalf of the ALC in support of a court interpreter act and a senator from North Jersey asked me “let me get this right, have the judges complained about this?”
 I said “A few but not very much.”
 She said “What about the BAR?
 Is there a groundswell of anxiety and complaints from the bar about inadequate interpreting services?”
-I said “Not that much.”
+I said “Not very much.”
 She said “What about the community?
 Is the Hispanic community rising up in arms to clamor for change in court interpreting services?”
 I said “Not much, a little bit but not a lot.”
 She said “So let me get this straight, the judges don’t think there’s a problem, the BAR doesn’t think there’s a problem, and the Hispanics don’t think there’s a problem?
 So, the people who thinks there’s a problem is the administrative officer of the courts, and all they want to do is cost the taxpayers’ more money.”
 So, at that same hearing, the Hispanic BAR Association took a position opposed to the Court Interpreter Act.

 RJL: (Chuckles) I’d rather not get into that.
 I’ll tell you off the record sometime.

 AD: Okay, well it seems to be a misconception all around that if there’s not a complaint, there’s nothing bad happening around.
-I know our friend Patricia McKelson always says that’s unheard of injustice because who’s there to complain if people are not understanding of what’s going on.
+I know our friend Patricia McKelson always says that’s unheard-of injustice because who’s there to complain if people are not understanding of what’s going on.

 RJL: Correct, absolutely.
 And I think the last piece resistance is that no one seemed to argue or resist in the criminal court.
 Everybody knew that there were constitutional rights for criminal defendants, and when you have a witness that needs to testify, you want to make sure you have an accurate interpretation on the record.
 But the biggest resistance in the courts was in the civil courts, because the argument was that these people don’t have the same constitutional rights as criminal defendants, and these are people who choose to go to court.
 And there’s always a monetary award that ‘Why should we pay for people who are making money off the legal process.’
 So that was the resistance and it took a long time for the concept of equal access to permeate and overcome that.